GIANTS OF BEKONSCOT (Bucks)

 I suggest you park by the church opposite Bekonscot (follow signs or use the map on their web site to get there) or on the road outside.
 Both are free but you only get an hour on the road, which isn't really long enough to enjoy this little gem of a place.
 (Note: When crossing the road please take extra care if caching with children).
 Unusually for a cache this is a pay-to-enter* location but all profits go to charity, and have done since 1929.
 Over £4 million at today's prices.

-The village is open from 10am to 5pm daily from Saturday February 15th 'til Sunday 2nd November 2014.
+The village is open from 10am to 5.30pm daily from February 'til early November 2015.

 Sorry, only Assistance Dogs are allowed into Bekonscot.